Gurubalan-GIT/CCC/README.md

     ```
     If any problems arrive communicate through the group or through Issues as well.
 Happy coding, guys!

-    ```
-    If you want to push thing do keep it a practice to create a new branch and merge them after a pull request.
+    *Important:* If you want to push thing do keep it a practice to create a new branch and merge them after a pull request.
 This way other people can merge/review your work and also avoids conflicts with other users also in the same branch.
 Makes the working tree clean.
-    ```

   - ## To-do